KhorunzhyiAl/Pathfinding/README.md

 pathfinding visualizer

 Files are a bit unorganized, i may fix it later (or not).
-To see how it works, go into app, and run .exe
+To see how it works, go into /app, and run .exe